The Best Honey Garlic Chicken Wings

 Instructions

-- Bake them for 40 to 45 min to an hour depending on how crispy you want them.
+- Transfer the baking sheet to the oven and bake them for 35 to 45 minutes depending on how crispy you want them.

-- Mix the rest of the ingredients together.
-Pour the mixture in a small saucepan and over medium heat bring the sauce to a boil then reduce heat and simmer until mixture reduces and thickens, about 5 minutes, it should reduce to about half.
+- Mix the rest of the ingredients together in a small saucepan, then over medium heat bring the sauce to a boil.
+Reduce the heat and simmer until mixture reduces and thickens, about 5 minutes, it should reduce to about half.

 - Place the wings in a bowl and drizzle the sauce over the wings.
 Toss the wings in the bowl until each wing is fully coated.